GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

-  test              Run tests against your built application images deploy            Deploy pre-built artifacts delete            Delete any resources deployed by Skaffold render            Perform all image builds, and output rendered Kubernetes manifests apply             Apply hydrated manifests to a cluster
+  test              Run tests against your built application images deploy            Deploy pre-built artifacts delete            Delete any resources deployed by Skaffold render            Outputs rendered Kubernetes manifests apply             Apply hydrated manifests to a cluster

 Getting Started With a New Project: